-For questions about your rights as a research participant, please contact the Geisinger Institutional Review Board at 570-271-8663.
-When you call them, please give them the study number 2006-0258.
+For questions about your rights as a research participant, please contact the Geisinger Institutional Review Board at (toll-free) 844-542-3299 or 570-271-8663 and reference study #2006-0258.

 HOW LONG WILL THIS STUDY LAST?

 There is no planned end date for MyCode.
 Your samples and information will be kept until they are no longer useful for research, or the project ends.